thepetabyteproject/FRB121102/README.md

 # FRB121102

 This repository contains the data and analysis scripts used in the paper ([here](https://arxiv.org/abs/2107.05658)).

+[Here](https://zenodo.org/record/5029530) is a link of the raw observation files.

 See the project webpage with burst fitting results: [FRB121102](https://thepetabyteproject.github.io/FRB121102/)